felixdorn/tin/README.md

 ## Known Issues

-Named parameters are simply ignored by the built-in PHP parse which means that if you're named parameter is also a keyword such as for, default.
+Named parameters are simply ignored by the built-in PHP parseR which means that if you're named parameter is also a keyword such as for, default.
 The highlighter won't pick up on it and will highlight it as a keyword rather than a named parameter.